MichaelWein13/hackathon_dragons/README.md

 - Translating articles into a common language
 - Aligning sections and sentences across versions
-- Detecting contradictions, omissions, or inconsistencies
+- Detecting contradictions, or inconsistencies
 - Suggesting related sources or articles to help users explore flagged issues further

 ## 🧠 Technical Overview